amarachigoodness74/tic_tac_toe-game/README.md

 - Allows time travel to previously played steps
 - Highlights the winning cells

 ## Steps to build locally
-- Fork/clone this repo
+- Fork this repo
+- clone your fork
+- cd into project directory
 - Run `npm install` or `yarn install`
 - The app will open on `localhost:3000`